 Computer systems analysts assist businesses with solving their computer needs.
 After assessing the requirements of the business and the resources available, they plan computer systems and networks tailored to serve the business' unique interests.
 This may include modifying existing software or creating new software to manage company functions.
 Many systems analysts stay competitive by specializing in computer systems that correlate to one particular area of employment, such as accounting and financial systems.

 For many entry-level systems analyst positions, a bachelor's degree in an information technology field is acceptable.
 Those working in more technical or scientific environments may need a more technically-oriented degree such as computer science or engineering.
-For potential analysts seeking a career in a business environment, a background in business administration or information management may be preferable.
+For potential analysts seeking a career in a business environment, a background in business administration or information may be preferable.
 A graduate degree can be helpful in seeking senior-level analyst positions.

 Salary and Career Outlook